Risks and causes of gallbladder cancer

 A study has looked at the increased cancer risk for people who carry the genetic mutation known as BRCA2.
 This mutation is known to increase the risk of breast and ovarian cancer.
 It also slightly increases the risk of gallbladder and bile duct cancer.

 Porcelain gallbladder means that calcium deposits build up on the inside wall of your gallbladder.
-This condition is a risk factor, but gallbladder cancer is still very rare in people who have it.
+It is unclear whether it is a risk factor for gallbladder cancer.
+And gallbladder cancer is still very rare in people who have it.
 If you've had an inflamed gallbladder many times you may get porcelain gallbladder.
 If you have this condition, your doctor may suggest that you have surgery to take your gallbladder out.

 Primary sclerosing cholangitis is a type of inflammation of the bile ducts.
 It is a rare condition and we don't know what causes it.
 People who have this condition have a slightly increased risk of developing cancer of the gallbladder.